-Initial consultation from customer focus groups were that the current draft is informative, clearly highlighting successes over the period along with clearly identified areas of improvement, the feedback was however given that the current document is too lengthy and thus not as engaging.
-We are working with our partners in communications to develop a formal publication and condense the report.
-Continued consultation with other user groups yet to take place.
+Initial consultation was that the current draft is informative, clearly highlighting successes over the period along with clearly identified areas of improvement.
+The feedback was that it would be better to read the report as a landscape booklet which was visually engaging.
+We are working with our partners in communications to develop a formal publication